jonmikeli/docs/iot/iot-tools.md

 #### Description

-Solution template extension to create an REST API (WebAPI) following structured and layered solutions.
+Solution template extension to create an IoT Hub facade, based on the REST API (WebAPI) extension, following structured and layered solutions.

 #### Links